Shubham-18-10-1998/Obsidian/RESOURCES/Java/Recap for OOPs III.md

 # Relationships
-- has a
+- has a : Composition (If child dies when parent dies)/ Aggregation (If child lives even if parent instance cleared)
 - is a -  Inheritance
-- uses a
+- uses a : Association

 ## Association
-Uses a relationship
+**Uses a** relationship
 - Weakest form relationship
 - eg. Driver and a car.
 Here driver doesn't necessarily have car.
 Hence here instance variable not needed.
 - When needed it uses an instances of dependent object.
 But doesn't always need it.